mastodon/documentation/Running-Mastodon/Vagrant-guide.md

 You should now have a working Mastodon instance, although it will not federate, as it is not publicly accessible.
 Should you need temporary federation for development and testing, see the Ngrok information in the [Development Guide](Development-guide.md).

-By default, your instance's ActionMailer will use "Letter Opener Web" for email.
-This means that any email that would normally be sent, will instead be stored, and accessible at http://mastodon.dev/letter_opener - you can use this to verify a registered user account.
+By default, your instance’s ActionMailer will use “Letter Opener Web” for email.
+This means that any email that would normally be sent, will instead be stored, and accessible at http://mastodon.dev/letter_opener – you can use this to verify a registered user account.

 ## Making changes/developing